 They are super easy to make, all you need is some scraps of 4th of July Fabric.
 I’ll show you how to make 4th of July Shirts in two styles, a pocket tee, and an America Silhouette T-Shirt.

-When my kids were little I used to love picking out matching t-shirts for them to wear on the 4th of July.
-Now that they are all teenagers I know that the possibility of them all wearing matching tees on the 4th is, at best slim to none.
-This year I’m trying a new approach.
+When my kids were little I used to love picking out matching 4th of July family t-shirts for them to wear to celebrate.
+Now that they are all teenagers I know that the possibility of them all wearing matching tees on the fourth is, at best slim to none.
+So I’m trying a new approach.
 I made them all patriotic pocket tees that I hope they will wear sometime during the week of the fourth *wink*.

 (includes affiliate links):

 – Fat Quarters of Red White and Blue fabric, try to find some stripes and some stars.
 For the USA outline, you’ll need almost an entire fat quarter.
 The pockets can be made from smaller pieces or scraps of fabric.

 -Pocket Template (download for free on templates page) -it’s the larger of the two templates